MakoaJerboa/comp0035-cwi-MakoaJerboa/src/coursework2/coursework2.md

 In the final screenshot, it is shown that the comparison graph does not have a dropdown menu.
 This is because it just shows a comparison between the other 2 graphs which the user has already configured to their liking.
 I decided that not having a dropdown would avoid misleading the user into thinking the third graph was independant from the other two.

 For the comparison graph, I could have designed it to be independant from the other two, however this would require it to have its own dropdown menu with double the amount of options that the other graphs had.
 I decided to avoid this as having that many options could be confusing to navigate.

+It would be nice to allow the user to save the selected options of their graph to an account so they can later resume where they left off.
+However this feature would offer limited usefulness compared to the time and effort required to implement it, meaning I've decided not to include it as of now.
+Not including this feature will allow my database to not need a server and will also mean that I don't have to have a separate database to store login credentials, simplifying the program.
+This would also help avoid security risks, since if one of the potential users of this app would be politicians, I would have to ensure passwords are stored securely and not in plaintext.
 ### Database design

 ![ERDiagram](./images/ERDiagram.png)

-For this database, normalising the data is not necessary since I already cleaned the data prepartion step.
+For my data, there are 2 years, the data for which is stored in 2 separate CSV files.
+When creating this database, normalising the data will not be necessary since I already cleaned the data prepartion step, ensuring there were no null values and dropping any unnecessary columns.
 Due to the nature of my data, I only needed 3 entities in the database.
-There are 2 years, the data for which is stored in 2 separate CSV files.
+I will store the year in 1 entity with an integer being used to store the data, I will store the name of the area in a string in another entity, and I will store the name of the occupation along with how many workers are performing that occupation in the final entity.
+The relationships for each entity are one to many.
 Within each year there is data for several areas, and each area has several occupations, each occupation has a number stating how many workers there are in that occupation for that area for that year.